WenbinFei/wenbinfei.github.io/research_demos/2-particle-shape.md

   credit:
   creditlink:
 ---
-There are numerous definition of particle shape descriptors, but it is necessary to select proper descriptors carefully.
+There are numerous definitions of particle shape descriptors, but it is necessary to select proper descriptors carefully.
 I compared several equations of 3D particle shape descriptors in paper:

 **Fei W, Narsilio GA, Disfani MM.
 Impact of three-dimensional sphericity and roundness on heat transfer in granular materials.
 Powder Technology 2019, 355:770-781, [doi](https://doi.org/10.1016/j.powtec.2019.07.094)**